WebAssembly/component-model/design/mvp/Linking.md

 With both `wasm-tools link` and `wac`, the developer will have the option to either store child modules or components **inline** or to **import** them from an external registry.
-This registry toolchain integration is still in progress, but by reusing common support libries such as [`wasm-pkg-tools`], higher-level tooling can uniformly interact with multiple kinds of storage backends such as local directories, [OCI Wasm Artifacts] stored in standard [OCI Registries] and [warg registries].
+This registry toolchain integration is still in progress, but by reusing common support libraries such as [`wasm-pkg-tools`], higher-level tooling can uniformly interact with multiple kinds of storage backends such as local directories, [OCI Wasm Artifacts] stored in standard [OCI Registries] and [warg registries].
 Of note, even when modules or components are stored inline